Return-1/bottomSheetMap/README.md

  ### Step 2 Method B

 You can provide your own table methods if you would rather use your own custom cells.
+To do that ,specify the delegate and data source when initializing the component.

 ```swift
     bottomSheet!.setUp(parentController: self, tableDelegate: self, tableDataSource: self, maxBottomSheetHeight: 0)